brazilofmux/tinymux/mux/INSTALL.md

    flatfile format and back again.
 The db_load and db_unload scripts simplify the process for the user.

- - The syntax of the scripts is:
+ - The syntax of the db_load script is:

-   './db_load netmux netmux.flat netmux.db'
+       ./db_load netmux netmux.flat netmux.db

    This converts a flatfile database to binary for use by the server and would be done with dbconvert thus:

        ../bin/dbconvert -dnetmux -inetmux.flat -onetmux.db -l

+ - The syntax of the db_unload script is:

-   './db_unload netmux netmux.db.new netmux.flat'
+       ./db_unload netmux netmux.db.new netmux.flat

    This converts binary data to flatfile for would be done with dbconvert thus: